-Donald Trump’s ‘Trail Of Dirty Money’ Could Put Him In Prison, Report Says
+Donald Trump's 'Trail Of Dirty Money' Could Put Him In Prison, Report Says

 Salon commentator Chauncey Devega spoke to Forbes editor Dan Alexander in an interview published on Tuesday that suggested Donald Trump's "trail of dirty money" could land him in prison, Raw Story reported.

-Alexander — who followed Trump’s money trail in his book White House, Inc.: How Donald Trump Turned the Presidency into a Business — suggested that the legal system’s slow nature means that it might be years before the real estate mogiul faces repercussions for his purported dirty dealings.
+Alexander — who followed Trump's money trail in his book White House, Inc.: How Donald Trump Turned the Presidency into a Business — suggested that the legal system's slow nature means that it might be years before the real estate mogul faces repercussions for his purported dirty dealings.

-“We’ll see down the line what the legal effects are of all of the financial information about Donald Trump being made public.”

 Elsewhere, Alexander noted some of the more curious aspects of Trump's business transactions.
 In particular, the author discovered that Trump's most valuable property includes a unit rented by the Qatar Investment Authority.
 According to the writer, the space was empty when he visited — the only sign of life was a plant that was "totally brown."